-To see what normal blood and urine values are for your pet, go here
+To see what normal blood and urine values are, go here

-For an explanation of causes of most abnormal blood and urine tests go here
+For an explanation of causes of most abnormal blood and urine tests, go here

-To see how tests are often grouped, go here
+To see how tests are grouped, go here

-The next is urine concentration.
-The specific gravity of the urine indicates both kidney condition and body hydration.
-Your vet uses an apparatus called a refractometer to determine specific gravity (SpGr).
+The next step is to determine the urine's concentration or specific gravity(SpGr).
+The specific gravity of your cat or dog's urine is an indication of both kidney condition and body hydration.
+Your veterinarian uses a small optical apparatus called a refractometer to determine your pet's urine specific gravity.

 Then a urine 'dipstick' – a thin strip of paper impregnated with various chemical-containing squares - is moistened with urine.
 Depending on the color change of specific squares, up to ten urine parameters can be checked: glucose, bilirubin, ketones, specific gravity, blood, pH, protein, urobilinogen, nitrite, and leukocytes.
 Those values provide information regarding the pet's blood sugar status, kidney and liver function, acid-base balance, and possible urinary tract infection or other urinary tract disease.